 Components used to supply compressed air to equipment or instrumentation.

-One-half inch and smaller stainless steel tube fittings used to supply natural gas to equipment or instrumentation that have been measured using US EPA Reference Method 21 (October 1, 2017) and verified to be below the minimum allowable leak threshold at startup or during the first leak inspection performed after installation.

 Components operating under a negative gauge pressure or below atmospheric pressure.

-Components at a crude oil or natural gas production facility that are located downstream from the point of transfer of custody and which are not owned or operated by the production facility.
+Components at a crude oil or natural gas production facility which are not owned or operated by the production facility.

-Temporary components used for general maintenance and used less than 300 hours per calendar year if the owner or operator maintains, and can make available at the request of the ARB Executive Officer, a record of the date when the components were installed.
+Temporary components used for general maintenance and used less than 300 hours per calendar year if the owner or operator maintains, and can make available at the request of the CARB Executive Officer, a record of the date when the components were installed.

 Well casing vents that are open to the atmosphere which are subject to the requirements specified in section 95668(g) of this subarticle.